matrix-org/complement-crypto/README.md

 - [x] If a server cannot send a to-device msg to another server, it retries. https://github.com/matrix-org/complement/pull/694
 - [ ] Repeat all of the above, but restart the client|server after the initial connection failure.
 This checks that retries aren't just stored in memory but persisted to disk.

 Network connectivity tests are extremely time sensitive as retries are often using timeouts in clients.

+Regression tests:
+ - [ ] Receive a to-device event with a room key, then fail requests to `/keys/query`.
+Ensure you can still see encrypted messages in that room.
+Regression test for https://github.com/vector-im/element-web/issues/24682
+ - [ ] Receive many to-device events followed by a room key, then quickly restart the client.
+Ensure you can still see encrypted messages in that room.
+Tests that to-device events are persisted locally or the since token is not advanced before processing to avoid dropped to-device events.
+Regression test for https://github.com/vector-im/element-web/issues/23113
+ - [ ] Tests for [MSC3061](https://github.com/matrix-org/matrix-spec-proposals/pull/3061): Sharing room keys for past messages.
+Rust SDK: https://github.com/matrix-org/matrix-rust-sdk/issues/580

+ These tests may require reverse proxy interception to let some requests pass through but not others.

 ### Regenerate JS SDK